plokmij/statecraft/README.md

 ## ✨ Philosophy

-Handling asynchronous states in Flutter is a repetitive task.
+Handling asynchronous states in Flutter is a repetitive task.Typically you create:
-Typically you create:

 - Loading State
 - Success State
 - Error State

 for every BLoC manually.
 This leads to **boilerplate** and **messy switch-cases**.

 `statecraft` solves this by providing **unified AsyncState<T> and FormState<T>** you can reuse everywhere.